 Cats do not like sharing toilet areas, especially when it is has been soiled by another cat.
 Each cat in a household needs itʼs own litter tray in its own area (not beside each other).
 They prefer a quiet, private space to dig; plenty of litter; and a large enough tray not to be cramped.
 You may need to try different types of litter to find your catʼs preference.
-Avoid scented litter, and keep it clean.
+Avoid scented litter, and keep the tray clean.

 Cats have large overlapping territories which they tend to ʻtimeshareʼ.
 Their world is very three dimensional: they like places high off the ground to sleep, hide and observe their surroundings.
 This is important if they are indoor cats or donʼt like going outdoors, or for multi-cat households so they can get away from each other.

 Cats generally donʼt cope well with changes at home (e.g. new furniture, new home, new baby).
 They like everything to smell the same.
 If there has been a change, drape clothing which has been worn so it has your ʻsmellʼ on it over the new things, or around the house.
 Rub small pieces of cloth over your catʼs face and neck to leave their ʻscentʼ on it, and rub onto surfaces to spread their own smell.